Bauxitedev/bendyworm/README.md

 Now it should run.

+## Soundtrack

+The game's soundtrack is available on my Bandcamp: https://kenophos.bandcamp.com/album/bendyworm

 ## FAQ

 ### I want to run the game in windowed mode, not in fullscreen.
 How?